 - will produce commercial evidence that the goods have been supplied to another EU country if HMRC asks for it

 - will pay on demand any import charges due if the conditions for OSR are not met

 - direct imports from third countries - the main use for the relief - using CPC 42 00 00

 - returned goods using CPC 61 23 04

-- imports from third territories, eg the Channel Islands, for free circulation using CPC 49 00 70
+- imports from third territories, for example, the Channel Islands for free circulation using CPC 49 00 70

 OSR may also be claimed by UK VAT-registered traders removing their goods from: